 The group includes all of Wells Fargo’s non-real-estate consumer credit businesses: direct auto lending, consumer credit card (general purpose and private label), personal lines and loans and Wells Fargo’s industry leading private student lending business.
 Shelley also leads the group’s collections and servicing, marketing and strategy functions.

-Prior to taking the role, Freeman was the Community Bank’s Affluent Segment and Customer Experience Executive.
-She served as the national co-leader for the company’s affluent customer strategy and the national leader for the company’s customer and store experience strategy.
-She oversaw all aspects of customer service in Wells Fargo’s banking stores and launched the company-wide effort to help drive the partnership between the Community Bank and Wealth, Brokerage and Retirement.
-Together, the partnership serves 7 million affluent customers.
+A longtime veteran of the financial services industry, Shelley has had a lifelong commitment to helping customers succeed financially and to building high-performing teams.
+Before taking the helm of Consumer Credit Solutions, Shelley served as the Community Bank’s Affluent Segment and Customer Experience Executive, overseeing all aspects of customer service in Wells Fargo’s banking stores and launching the company-wide effort to drive the partnership between the Community Bank and Wealth, Brokerage and Retirement.

-Freeman serves on the board of directors and executive committee for the Point Foundation.
-She is a past board member for a number of organizations, including the Greater Miami Jewish Federation, the Los Angeles Jewish Home for the Aging, the Center Theatre Group, and the L.A.
-Gay and Lesbian Center.
-She also is a former commissioner for the L.A.
-Police Commission, serving a two-year term at the request of Mayor Antonio Villaraigosa, and previously served on the advisory councils for the Los Angeles Alzheimer’s Association, the Trevor Project and the Los Angeles Library.
+Shelley serves on the board of directors and executive committee for the Point Foundation.
+She is a past board member for a number of organizations, including the Greater Miami Jewish Federation, the Los Angeles Jewish Home for the Aging, the Center Theatre Group, and the Los Angeles LGBT Center.
+She also served as a commissioner for the L.A.
+Police Commission, appointed by then-Mayor Antonio Villaraigosa.

-Freeman has been honored with the Deborah Award from the Anti-Defamation League (2006) and the “Excellence in Civic Leadership” award from the Southern California Leadership Network (2007).
+Shelley has been honored with the Point Passion Award (2011), the Jewish Vocational Service Leadership Award (2009), the L.A.
+Community Development Corporation Community Responsibility Award (2009) and the Deborah Award from the Anti-Defamation League (2006).
 A graduate of Wilkes University, she holds Series 7, 24 and 66 licenses.